JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 4. Acts as a central point for monitoring.

 ## Load balancing
 Load balancing the router was something I really wanted to do because it gave us lots of flexibility to make changes to our infrastructure during the competition without causing major downtime.
+If a router server failed, we wanted the game to continue to run without noticeable impact.

 To do this, we used an AWS gateway load balancer (GWLB), and AWS PrivateLink endpoints.
 PrivateLink allowed us to create gateway load balancer endpoints (GWLBE) in the two VPCs, which could then be set as the destination for inter-team packets in the route tables for each subnet.
 The GWLBEs would then send these packets to the gateway load balancer, which would encapsulate the packet in the GENEVE protocol and send it to a target group on UDP port 6081.